madflojo/automatron/README.md

 ![Automatron](docs/img/logo_huge.png)

 Automatron **(Ah-Tom-a-tron)** is an open source framework designed to detect and remediate IT systems issues.
-Meaning, it can be used to monitor systems and when it detects issues, correct them.
+Meaning, it can be used to monitor systems and when it detects issues; correct them.

 ## Features